 Updated 7/29/17 - MTA issues the Final Environmental Impact Statement for the Proposed Emergency Ventilation Plant in Murray Hill

 Saturday, July 8, 2017

 Excerpted from the MTA Emergency Ventilation Project website:

-July 2017 - The MTA/NYC Transit agency has issued the Final Environmental Impact Statement (FEIS) for the proposed Emergency Ventilation Plant for the Lexington Avenue Subway Line between the 33rd Street/Park Avenue South Station and the Grand Central/42nd Street Station.
+July 2017 - the MTA/NYC Transit agency issued the Final Environmental Impact Statement (FEIS) for the proposed Emergency Ventilation Plant for the Lexington Avenue Subway Line between the 33rd Street/Park Avenue South Station and the Grand Central/42nd Street Station.
 The ventilation plant will provide mechanical ventilation for this section of the 4, 5, 6 line, which currently has no ventilation for fire and smoke emergencies.
 The EVP would be located below grade within the Murray Hill Historic District which is designated by the New York City Landmarks Preservation Commission, the New York State Historic Preservation Office, and the National Register of Historic Places.

 Potential environmental impacts resulting from the project were analyzed, including traffic and parking, air quality, noise, vibration, historical and cultural resources, and others.
 In addition, thirteen possible sites were evaluated between 36th to 39th Streets on northbound Park Avenue and on the side streets east and west of Park Avenue.